schroedermarius/medium-blazor-wasm/README.md

 - Interactive WebAssembly rendering mode, adjusted for seamless HTTP requests.
 - Shared component library for reusable components and services.
 - Azure compatibility with easy deployment as a single web app, ideal for hosting behind an Azure Front Door.
+- Share Component to showcase how to use the Share Web API.

 ## Project Structure
 - Client Project (BlazorWasm.Client):